 Michelle McLean bags Empowered Woman and Fearless Leader of 2022 award

-Patron of Miss Namibia, Michelle McLean has been awarded the accolade of ‘Empowered Woman and Fearless Leader of 2022’, by the International Association of Top Professionals for the second year now.
+The Patron of the Miss Namibia pageant, Michelle McLean, has been awarded the accolade of ‘Empowered Woman and Fearless Leader of 2022’ by the International Association of Top Professionals.

 As a UNICEF Ambassador, McLean has also worked with Archbishop Desmond Tutu and SOS Children’s Village in Southern Africa.